Ewha-AI/SeqDA-HLA/README.md

 │   └── options.json
 ```
 <br/>
+• HLA Embeddings
-• HLA EmbeddingWe provide the HLA embeddings file 'total_HLA_embedding.hdf5', generated using pre-trained SeqVec in the 'utils' directory.
+We provide the HLA embeddings file `total_HLA_embedding.hdf5`, generated using pre-trained SeqVec in the `utils` directory.
 The file includes a dictionary of HLA type and the corresponding representation.

 ## 5. Model Inference
-Once your test data is ready, you can use the 'main_inference.py' script to perform model inference.
+Once your test data is ready, you can use the `main_inference.py` script to perform model inference.
 Execute the following command:

 ```
 python main_inference.py